Ecotourism

 Biotourism.
 It represents the maximum study of nature (horse riding or walking, observing the animal world, etc.).

-Agri-ecotourism - the main condition of this type of ecotourism - to settle in the countryside and fully plunge into village life (of course, this applies only to urban residents).
+Agri-ecotourism - the primary condition of this ecotourism - is to settle in the countryside and fully plunge into village life (of course, this applies only to urban residents).

-Scientific ecotourism - during the rest, participants help scientists to collect herbs, and rare plant species and also carry out excavations.
+Scientific ecotourism - Participants help scientists collect herbs and rare plant species and carry out excavations during the rest.

 Adventure ecotourism - with elements of risk and a share of fun adventures.

-Recreational tourism is the most sporty kind of ecotourism, that is, it necessarily includes sports: skiing, mountaineering, swimming, and walking.
+Recreational tourism is the sportiest kind of ecotourism; that is, it necessarily includes sports: skiing, mountaineering, swimming, and walking.

-Regardless of the type, there are important principles that should be followed by all who wish to plunge into the world of ecotourism.
-These are important principles:
+Regardless of the type, there are essential principles that should be followed by all who wish to plunge into the world of ecotourism.
+These are crucial principles:

 Protection of Nature.
-To minimize the negative impact (not only of ecological but, of course, cultural and social nature) on the environment.
-This applies to places for halts, campfires, and toilets - all this should be organized in places specifically set aside for these needs.
-Also during travel, you should use only environmentally friendly transport, that is, bicycles, scooters, motorless boats, paragliders, and so on.
-It is recommended to build resting places only from those materials that do not harm the environment.
-The collection of mushrooms, berries and medicinal herbs is allowed only in the zones permitted for this.
+To minimise the negative impact (not only of ecological but, of course, cultural and social nature) on the environment.
+This applies to places for halts, campfires, and toilets - all this should be organised in places expressly set aside for these needs.
+Also, during travel, you should use only environmentally friendly transport, such as bicycles, scooters, motorless boats, paragliders, etc. Building resting places only from materials that do not harm the environment is recommended.
+The collection of mushrooms, berries and medicinal herbs is allowed only in this zone.

 Environmental education.
 Be open to everything new, get acquainted with wildlife, and respect the culture and customs of the visited area.